Business communication: Methods of business communication

-Effective Business Communication
+Effective business communication

 Effective communication mainly revolves around how employees and management interact with one another to reach organizational goals.
-They accomplish this by improve organizational practices and reduce errors.
-All organized activity in a company relies on the process of business communication and your communication strategy.
+They accomplish this by improving organizational practices and reducing errors.
+All organized activity in a company relies on the process of business communication and the communication strategy.
+Business organizations today often prioritize efficiency and consistent models of business writing over creativity and originality.
 The importance of effective business communication also lies in: